MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 4. [Grant the Exchange.ManageAsApp API permission for the managed identity to call Exchange Online](#step-4-grant-the-exchangemanageasapp-api-permission-for-the-managed-identity-to-call-exchange-online)
 5. [Assign Azure AD roles to the managed identity](#step-5-assign-azure-ad-roles-to-the-managed-identity)

-After you complete the steps, you're ready to [connect to Exchange Online PowerShell using system-assigned managed identity](connect-to-exchange-online-powershell-using-system-assigned-managed-identity).
+After you complete the steps, you're ready to [Connect to Exchange Online PowerShell using system-assigned managed identity](#connect-to-exchange-online-powershell-using-system-assigned-managed-identity).

 ### Step 1: Create a resource with system-assigned managed identity